Trump turns from pomp to business in U.K. visit | CBC News

 It is traditional for U.S. and other world leaders to not weigh in on another's domestic politics.
 But Trump hasn't let that stop him.
 Trump told the Sunday Times in an interview that Britain should "walk away" from talks and refuse to pay a $49 billion US divorce bill if it doesn't get better terms from the EU.

-The president also says Brexit party leader Nigel Farage, an outspoken advocate of leaving the EU without a deal, should be given a role in the negotiations.
+The president also said Brexit party leader Nigel Farage, an outspoken advocate of leaving the EU without a deal, should be given a role in the negotiations.

-Trump has also taken the unusual step of saying that Conservative Party leadership candidate Boris Johnson would make an "excellent" leader for the U.K.
+Trump also took the unusual step of saying that Conservative Party leadership candidate Boris Johnson would make an "excellent" leader for Britain.

 The meeting with business leaders at St. James' Palace will bring together 10 leading companies — five from the UK and five from the United States.
 They'll explore where co-operation could benefit both sides.